kristofzerbe/kiko.io/source/_drafts/500px-vs-Flickr-vs-Pixelfed.md

 500px, my regular photo platform in the last years, on the other hand, completely discontinued its API back in 2018 and is increasingly becoming an isolated photo license sales booth.
 A walled-garden platform as its best, which values interoperability in no way whatsoever.

-So now I have my own website and three completely different public platforms where I publish my photos.
+So now I have my own website and its photo pages and three completely different public platforms where I publish them.
 Each of these platforms has its advantages but also its disadvantages and I would like to make a completely subjective comparison of the three from my point if view in this post.

 <!-- more -->

+## UI/UX

-## Uploading photos
+### Uploading photos
-## Photo overviews
+### Photo overviews

+## Features

+I'll skip all the commercial features here, that might be of interest to professional photographers, because they're not for me.
+My photos are all under a [CC-BY-SA license](https://creativecommons.org/licenses/by-sa/4.0/), which means that anyone who likes them can use them, as long as they attribute the author, which means me.

 ## Interoperability

 ## Quality and Community